 Uncovering the mysteries of a building

 The timeline is still a bit blurry, but Maria Buongiorno, the conservator in charge of bringing to light the former glory of the building, is certain that the architecture of the Palazzo is multi-secular.
 The most ancient parts seem to date back to the 1700s.
-There are fireplaces, stone vaults, but also frescoes, like the magnificent “Jesus and the Samaritan” that are clearly from that period.
-During the restoration, a wood door with peepholes typical of 17th century cloisters has also been discovered.
-This treasure, as well as the many religious frescoes suggest that the Palazzo once housed a convent.
+There are fireplaces, stone vaults, but also frescoes, like the magnificent “Jesus and the Samaritan? that are clearly from that period.
+During the restoration, a wood door with peepholes typical of 17th-century cloisters has also been discovered.
+This treasure, as well as the many religious frescoes, suggest that Palazzo Rosso once housed a convent.

 The removal of several layers of green and brown paint from the inside walls uncovered beautiful neo-classical frescoes of the 18th and 19th centuries.
-In those days, religious representations were not in fashion anymore!
-In their stead, mythological beasts, playful dragons and griffins cavort along the friezes on our walls.
+In those days, religious representations were not in fashion anymore.
+In their stead, mythological beasts, playful dragons and gryphons cavort along with the friezes on our walls.
 It is there that we found the cute dragon that became our iconic logo.